phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon3-gr716-mini.md

 # Running system on `sparcv8leon3-gr716-mini`

 These instructions describe how to run Phoenix-RTOS on the `sparcv8leon3-gr716-mini` target.
-Note that the build artifacts, including the system image should be provided in the `_boot` directory.If you have not built the system image yet, please refer to the [Building Phoenix-RTOS image](../building/README.md) section.
+Note that the build artifacts, including the system image should be provided in the `_boot` directory.
+If you have not built the system image yet, please refer to the [Building Phoenix-RTOS image](../building/README.md) section.

 ## Connecting the board